netenglabs/suzieq/docs/poller.md

 Once you have either generated the hosts file or are using the Ansible inventory file, you can launch the poller inside the docker container using **one** of the following two options:

 * If you're using the native YAML hosts file, use the -D option like this: `sq-poller -D eos`  or
-* if you're using the Ansible inventory format, use the -a and -n options like this: via `sq-poller -a /suzieq/inventory -n eos`.
+* if you're using the Ansible inventory format, use the -a and -n options like this: via `sq-poller -a /suzieq/inventory -n some_namespace`.

 The poller creates a log file called /tmp/sq-poller.log.
 You can look at the file for errors.
 The output is stored in the parquet directory specified under /suzieq/parquet and visible in the host, outside the container, via the path specified during docker run above.